 - Brigham Hospital article on Radial Tunnel Syndrome

-Finding the Best Hand Surgeon in Auckland
+Finding a Hand Surgeon in Auckland

 For many men & women in New Zealand suffering from hand or finger pain, having hand surgery is a life-changing experience.
 There are many qualified hand experts and plastic surgeons, but it is always best to find one who is experienced in hand surgery procedures.
-Find an experienced surgeon who you feel comfortable with and have a look at their online reviews and patient testimonials to find out what their past patients say.
+Find an experienced surgeon who you feel comfortable with and have a look at their online reviews to find out what their past patients say.

 Why Choose Dr Mark Gittos?

 Dr. Mark Gittos is a plastic surgeon in Auckland, New Zealand who has extensive experience in treating hand tumours such as ganglion cysts, giant cell tumours of the tendon sheath, epidermal inclusion cysts, and others.
 Call us to book an appointment or to learn more about the services we offer.Dr Gittos has a current FRACS membership and significant hand surgery experience.
-You should consider these factors when searching for a top Hand Surgeon in NZ.

 Make an Appointment for a Hand Consultation with Dr Gittos